 15 – Avalon Hill Military History Games

 He was right.
 The game was Avalon Hill’s Stalingrad and it was like no other game I’d ever played.
 The game board was a large map of Eastern Europe and Russia.
 It featured rivers, swamps, railroads, and was covered by a pattern of hexagons, or “hexes”.
 There were a lot of tiny square cardboard pieces or “counters.”
 Each counter represented an actual Russian or German unit that participated in Operation Barbarossa, the German invasion of Russia in the Second World War.
 Each counter was labeled with symbols indicating infantry or armor and had numbers indicating it’s movement factor, attack factor, and defense factor.
 Each unit could move each turn as many “hexes” as it’s movement factor indicated.
-You got bonus moves along railroads, your moved was decreased in swamps or bad weather.
+You got bonus moves along railroads.
+Your movement decreased in swamps, mountains, or bad weather.
 When you moved next to an opposing unit, you compared your attack factor to his defense factor, calculated the odds, and rolled a single dice to determine the outcome.

 Everyone knows what happened in the real Operation Barbarossa, the Germans got within a few miles of Moscow and were pushed back, the next year they focused most of their forces on Stalingrad and were stopped, surrounded, and destroyed.
 The remainder of the campaign was basically a retreat back to Germany.

 The challenge of Avalon Hill Stalingrad is to do what the Germans couldn’t do, succeed.
 It’s not easy to do and the game has an uncanny way of reproducing the same exact results of the actual campaign.